nyxnor/onionjuggler/README.md

 * basez >= 1.6.2 (for onion authentication)
 * git >= 2.0+ (for cloning the repo and vanguards)
 * qrencode >= 4.1.1 (for printing the hostname)
-* dash under /bin/sh
+* dash under /bin/sh (or the closest to POSIX complian shell you want)
 * bash under /bin/bash (for the [whiptail menu](onionservice-tui))
 * systemd (for vanguards control)
 * user with root privileges
-* leave blank lines between Hidden Services torrc lines - script create it correctly, no change needed when using this script, just be aware when importing your torrc and deactivating a service, it will delete every line within the same block
+* leave blank lines between Hidden Services torrc lines - the cli script create it correctly, no change needed when using this project, just be aware when editing your torrc or importing your torrc and deactivating a service, it will delete every line within the same block
-* Reserved words and Utilities - function, printf, command, while, for, do, done, case, esac, in, IFS, if, elif, else, fi, cp, mv, rm, sed, cut, grep, tail, tee.

 ## Goal